Local Focus: A writers festival beyond white privilege

 "Māori have always been storytellers since the beginning of time.

-"Our tupuna were storytellers and so we need more Māori authors, we need more Māori writers, we need more Māori journalists.
+"Our tūpuna were storytellers and so we need more Māori authors, we need more Māori writers, we need more Māori journalists.

 "We need more of our stories out there.